Group chat and multi-user setup

 In group chats, certain commands require admin or creator status:

-/model— change the model/reasoning— change reasoning level/agent— change the default engine/trigger— change trigger mode
+/model— change the model/reasoning— change reasoning level/agent— change the default engine/listen— change listen mode (also accepts the deprecated/trigger)

 In private chats, these commands are always available without restriction.